Date: Thu, 11 May 2006

 Eventually, I found my way

-also has a tourist enclave, called Thamel, but this
+tourist enclave, called Thamel, but this time I had

-time I had no desire to stay there amidst all the souvenir shops.
-The old city
+no desire to stay there amidst all the souvenir shops.
+The old city was much

-was much more to my tastes, though the place I stayed was a real dive.
-That
+more to my tastes, though the place I stayed was a real dive.
+That didn’t

-didn’t matter much as I only planned to stay just long enough to get my visa
+matter much as I only planned to stay just long enough to get my visa for

 would wait for my third visit.
 The old city was a great place to wander